 By this time the beach was crowded and so the Multi-Dowel Box stayed in the car.
 I need to make a decent sand anchor too, for these beach flying situations...

-Don't forget to try the Making The MBK Dowel Barn Door Kite PDF, if you are interested in making the Multi-Dowel and / or the Dowel version for yourself.
+Don't forget to try my Making The MBK Dowel Barn Door Kite PDF, if you are interested in making the Multi-Dowel and / or the Dowel version for yourself.
 Handy for working offline or from printouts.